amitshina/Safe-Browsing-Chrome-Extension/README.md

   }
   ```
   Fill out your Google Safe Browsing, Virustotal, and Urlscan API keys.
-  (UrlScan feature is still work in progresss).
+  (UrlScan feature is still a work in progress).